oroinc/documentation/commerce/user_guide/marketing_web_catalog/web_catalog_usecase.rst

 **Create Sub-level Menu**

-Once all fist level nodes have been created, we can create the sub-menu nodes (second level menus) that would populate root nodes.
+Once all first level nodes have been created, we can create the sub-menu nodes (second level menus) that would populate root nodes.

 Each of the main menu sections will have the following second level menus: